FBarrca/Lab-Smart-Systems/README.md

 ### INSERT
 Insert new values to actuator.
 ### DELETE
-Delete latest values from sensor.
+Delete latest value from sensor.